 If pressed, I could tell you how to make good guacamole in one sentence.
 It goes something like this.
 Mash ripe avocados with finely chopped white onions, a minced garlic clove, a squeeze of lime juice, then salt to taste.
 But to make great guacamole, it's the little decisions going between those commas that make all the difference.
 If you were standing next to me throughout the process, you'd pick up on the dozens of choices and considerations that actually matter.
 So, I thought I might try to go longer-form with you on this one - walk you through my thought process, step-by-step here, related to one of my favorite things to eat.

-Good Shopping is Key
+Good Shopping is Key to Great Guacamole

 Like most things that end up on the table, your success or failure depends on how you do at the market.
 The most important step in this entire process is procuring the perfect avocados.
 Ripe.
 But not too ripe.
 Beautiful, buttery, green-fleshed decadence - that's what you're after.
 Sometimes easier said than done.